DesignerDev23/DesignerDev23/README.md

 # Hi there, I'm Musa Abdulkadir 👋

 Welcome to my GitHub profile!
-I'm a versatile and passionate developer with a background in both graphic design and front-end development.
+I'm a versatile and passionate developer with a background in both front-end development and graphic design.
 I have a proven track record of delivering high-quality mobile applications and websites.

 ## 🚀 About Me

-I am a dedicated and enthusiastic Mobile App Front-End Engineer with over 7 years of combined experience in graphic design and front-end development.
+I am a dedicated and enthusiastic Front-End Developer with over 7 years of combined experience in front-end development and graphic design.
 My journey started as a professional graphic designer, where I honed my skills in visual aesthetics and design principles.
 Transitioning into front-end development, I have embraced modern web and mobile technologies to build seamless and user-friendly applications.

+- 💻 **Front-End Developer**: 4 years of professional experience with expertise in HTML, CSS, JavaScript, PHP, React Native, Node.js, Express.js, Next.js, and more.
 - 🎨 **Professional Graphic Designer**: 3 years of experience using tools like Adobe Photoshop, Corel Draw, Figma, Illustrator, and more.
-- 💻 **Front-End Developer**: 4 years of professional experience with expertise in HTML, CSS, JavaScript, PHP, React Native, Node.js, Express.js, Next.js, and more.
 - 🌟 **Successful Projects**: Delivered 10 mobile application projects and numerous websites.
 - 🌐 **Company Experience**: Worked with 7 notable companies including Sparklab Hub, EGL Africa, Centrall, Tri-tech, Startup Kano, Bigtech Agency, and more.

 ## 🛠️ Technologies & Tools

-### Design Tools
-- **Adobe Photoshop**: Advanced skills in photo editing, compositing, and creating marketing materials.
-- **Corel Draw**: Proficient in vector graphics design for logos, brochures, and print media.
-- **Figma**: Expertise in collaborative design, creating UI/UX designs, and prototyping.
-- **Adobe Illustrator**: Skilled in vector design, illustration, and typography.

-### Development Skills
+### Front-End Development
 - **HTML**: Semantic HTML5, ensuring accessible and SEO-friendly markup.
 - **CSS**: Advanced CSS, including Flexbox, Grid, and responsive design techniques.
 - **JavaScript**: ES6+, asynchronous programming, and DOM manipulation.